 - "STEP IN AND WRITE… OR JUST DO WHAT YOU DO BEST!
 A Blog for Souls of the Underground: the lesser known talents, writers… and artists".
 Woodtalcandmrj.com.
 13 October 2014.
+Archived from the original on 24 May 2015.
 Retrieved 3 June 2015.

 - "Victoria Melody: Northern Soul".
 Sohotheatre.com.
 Retrieved 3 June 2015.

 - Neil Rushton (2009).
 Northern Soul Stories: Angst and Acetates.
 Soulvation.
 ISBN 978-0-9564569-1-5.